Crusade of Romanianism: Disappearance and succession

 Shortly after, King Carol staged a self-coup, banning all political groups.
-Under this regime, Beleuță published articles in his own newspaper, Luptătorul, claiming that Codreanu had arranged for all his competitors within the Guard to be killed, and that he himself was rising his life for openly discussing that issue.
+Under this regime, Beleuță published articles in his own newspaper, Luptătorul, claiming that Codreanu had arranged for all his competitors within the Guard to be killed, and that he himself was risking his life for openly discussing that issue.
 In late 1938, parties were replaced by a catch-all National Renaissance Front; in January 1939, it received the bloc adherence of 20 former Crusade activists, credited as such.
-These were: Barcaroiu, Beleuță, Huică, Caradja, Lecca, Mocanu, Scovarză, Talex, Treboniu, Toma Alexandrescu, Dimitrie Batova, Ion Crăcăoanu, Octav I. Goga, Ion de Hagiu, Alex.
+These were: Barcaroiu, Batova, Beleuță, Huică, Caradja, Lecca, Mocanu, Scovarză, Talex, Treboniu, Toma Alexandrescu, Ion Crăcăoanu, Octav I. Goga, Ion de Hagiu, Alex.
 Jurăscu, Ion Piperiu, Cezar Popa, Ion Răducanu, Gheorghe Sandulovici, and Vasile Toclogeanu.
 In early 1940, Bărbulescu and Treboniu were running a poetry circle, Adonis, where they welcomed Tudor Arghezi, Cristian Sârbu, and the aspiring author Mihu Dragomir.
 In occupied France, Ionescu-Căpățână began publishing Istrati's Cruciada Românismului articles, in an edition which removed all their negative mention of Nazi Germany.

 The Crusade disappeared, but Rădescu remained politically active into World War II, and was listed as one of Carol's more potent enemies.
 He survived the "National Legionary" episode of Iron Guard rule, when he was reportedly marginalized as a "Freemason".
 According to one testimony, the general was never forgiven by the Guard for having supported Stelescu.
 During the putsch of January 1941, Iron Guard assassin squads were on the lookout for Rădescu, who went into hiding.
 Beleuță openly supported Conducător Ion Antonescu in his purge of Guardists: in February, he published a message noting that the new regime had earned "my life and this body of mine, riddled as it is with bullets in the war for the Nation's unification".
 The eighth commemoration of Istrati's death, in April 1943, was marked by a ceremony organized by Talex and Manolescu, with poetic contributions by Dimitrie Stelaru, and participants such as Panait Mușoiu, Aida Vrioni, Ștefan Voitec, and Marcel Bibiri Sturia.

 Some former Crusade members were already working at undermining Romania's involvement with the Axis powers.
 From 1940, Beza took to the anti-Nazi underground, redesigning the Peasant Guards as a "Free Romanian Movement"; tried for sedition, he was forced into exile.
 When, on Antonescu's orders, Romanian troops occupied Transnistria, Rădescu issued a formal protest and spent a full year in the concentration camp.
 In late 1942, as he was planning to defect to an Allied country, he began networking with the Zionist resistance, represented by A. L. Zissu and Jean Cohen, asking them to transmit their grievances through him.
 A channel for cooperation was established, though Cohen later claimed: "I was aware of Rădescu's antisemitic views, as well as of his not representing any political force or aspiration of the people".
 Meanwhile, Sergiu Lecca, who was the brother of Antonescu aide Radu Lecca, took part in informal negotiations between Romania and the Allies.